Computing Isomorphisms between Products of Supersingular Elliptic Curves: Main Results

-In fact, the key point is to prove the following theorem.
+In fact, the key point is Algorithm~\ref{algo:ProductSurfacesIsomorphism} which deals with the dimension-2 case, for which we have the following result.

-\begin{theo} Let $E_1,E_2$ and $E_1', E_2'$ be maximal elliptic curves over $\F_{p^2}$ of known endomorphism rings.
-Assuming GRH, we give a probabilistic Las Vegas algorithm which computes in polynomial time in $\log(p)$ an $\F_{p^2}$-isomorphism of unpolarized abelian surfaces:
+\begin{theo} Let $E_1,E_2$ and $E_1', E_2'$ be maximal elliptic curves over $\F_{p^2}$ with known endomorphism rings.
+Algorithm~\ref{algo:ProductSurfacesIsomorphism} is a probabilistic Las Vegas algorithm which computes an $\F_{p^2}$-isomorphism of unpolarized abelian surfaces: $E_1 \times E_2 \cong E_1' \times E_2'$.
+Assuming GRH, it runs in time polynomial in $\log(p)$. \end{theo}